Academic researchers carry out original, high-level research that generates knowledge and progresses current understanding

 Similarly, industry-based summer internships in a research and development environment can also provide excellent experience and insights.
 Some academic researchers enter the role with significant industry experience, rather than a PhD, so you should explore all relevant options and apply accordingly.

 Universities are the main employers of academic researchers.
-Research institutes also employ staff carrying out high-level academic research.
+Research institutes also employ staff carrying out academic research.
 They're often associated with one or more universities, and other relevant organisations such as a charity or other research institute.
 They may be housed within a university or elsewhere, and university employees often work within a research institute as part of their role.

 Opportunities exist to work in both types of institution in the UK and overseas.